 EC Operations:

 Ground Rules: The structure of the EC meeting is coordinated by the Chair with assistance from the Chesapeake Bay Program Office under guidance of the full Principals’ Staff Committee (PSC).
-The format, location, and content (e.g., presentations, breakout sessions, participants, speaking roles, and other participation details) of the EC meetings are to be determined well in advance of the meeting to avoid unexpected outcomes and provide an effective planning process.
+The format, location, and content (e.g., presentations, breakout sessions, participants, speaking roles, and other participation details) of the EC meetings are to be determined well in advance of the meeting to ensure an efficient and effective meeting.

-Decision-Making: Decision-making at the Executive Council will be done by signatory principals or their representatives through consensus.
-If consensus cannot be reached, a supermajority vote will be utilized, requiring at least seven yea votes.
+Decision-Making: Decision-making at the EC will be done by members or their representatives through a unanimous or consensus based approach.
+If after substantial discussions consensus cannot be reached, a supermajority vote by signatory representatives will be utilized, requiring at least seven out of nine yea votes.

-Attendance at Annual Meetings: Attendance is mandatory at the annual public meeting for signatory principals or their representatives.
+Attendance at Annual Meetings: EC members should be expected to attend the annual public meeting.
 In the event of an unforeseen conflict, the highest possible appointee should attend in his/her place.
-If an individual attends with the purpose of representing his /her jurisdiction, he/she is expected to speak at the press conference following the EC meeting.
+If an individual attends with the purpose of representing his /her jurisdiction, he/she is invited to speak at the press conference following the EC meeting.
 However, all signatories should try to send their highest ranking person possible.

 Frequency and Duration of Annual Meetings: The EC meets at least annually.
 The meetings are typically all-day meetings held at highly visible venues as chosen by the lead EC organization.